PharmGKB/PharmCAT/docs/Disclaimers.md

    outside calls need to be mapped accordingly.

-## E. CPIC Guideline Disclaimers and Caveats
+## G. CPIC Guideline Disclaimers and Caveats

 1. A version of the following quoted disclaimer is part of each CPIC guideline and applies to the CPIC recommendations as used in PharmCAT.
 For the full description of potential benefits and risks, additional considerations (general and